 So, how can working out help you look younger?
 Here are several things you should know about why health and fitness are the keys to the fountain of youth.

-Perhaps you know by now that regularly working out is vital if you want to be strong and healthy.
+Perhaps you know by now that regularly working out is vital if you want to be strong and healthy – it is just as essential as seeing a dentist routinely.
 However, what you might not know is what’s really happening inside your body during an exercise.

 Working out generates more white blood cells.
 This includes natural killer cells and neutrophils.
 White blood cells are the best cells to help protect you against viruses and bacteria.